-Buying your first home can be a whirlwind experience as the excitement of accomplishing a huge milestone in your life can sometimes be diluted with feeling overwhelmed with the unfamiliar and seemingly endless to-dos that now lay in front of you.
-While it might not be the most exciting item on your to-do list, making sure your new home is properly insured is a very important step in this next chapter of your life.
-With several different types of coverages and policies to sift through from countless carriers, homeowners insurance can be quite intimidating.
+Buying your first home can be a whirlwind experience.
+The excitement of accomplishing a huge milestone in your life can sometimes be diluted by feeling overwhelmed.
+The unfamiliar and seemingly endless to-dos that now lay before you.
+We have compiled a list of common insurance FAQs for first time home buyers.
+While it might not be the most exciting item on your to-do list, ensuring your new home is properly insured is an important step in this next chapter of your life.
+With several types of coverage and policies to sift through from countless carriers, homeowners insurance can be quite intimidating.

-While completely understandable, know that it doesn’t have to be this way.
-Here at TGS Insurance, we work to mitigate complications and provide useful resources for homeowners to help navigate this intricate field.
-Feel free to speak with one of our knowledgeable agents at any time and check out the homeowners insurance FAQs for first-time homeowners that we have compiled below.
+While completely understandable, know it doesn’t have to be this way.
+At TGS Insurance, we work to mitigate complications and provide useful resources for homeowners to help navigate this intricate field.
+Feel free to speak with one of our knowledgeable agents at any time and check out the homeowners insurance FAQs for first time home buyers that we have compiled below.

 How Much Does Homeowners Insurance Cost?

-Your monthly homeowners insurance cost will vary due to many factors but on average, Americans spend around $192 a month and in states such as Texas, this can go up to nearly $286 a month!
-At TGS Insurance, our customers only pay on average just above $128 a month.
+Your monthly homeowners insurance cost will vary due to many factors, but on average, Americans spend around $192 a month, and in states such as Texas, this can go up to nearly $286 a month!
+At TGS Insurance, our customers only pay just above $128 a month on average.

 Every home and situation is different.
 Depending on the value of your home, policies bundled, credit score, and many other factors will determine how much you pay each month; however, it can be easy to see that not all insurance companies are the same.
-TGS Insurance can help you save almost $1,900 a year in some cases.
+TGS Insurance can sometimes help you save almost $1,900 a year.
 To get started, contact one of our agents today and begin saving on your homeowners insurance.

 What Does Homeowners Insurance Cover?